MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 - A resource defined with a resource manifest is a _command_ resource.
 DSC uses the manifest to determine how to invoke the resource and how to validate the resource instance properties.
 - A _group resource_ is a command resource with a `resources` property that takes an array of resource instances and processes them.
-Group resources may apply special handling to their nested resource instances, like changing the user the resources run as.
+Group resources can apply special handling to their nested resource instances, like changing the user the resources run as.
 - An _adapter resource_ is a group resource that enables the use of non-command resources with DSC.
   For example, the `Microsoft.DSC/PowerShell` and `Microsoft.Windows/WIndowsPowerShell` adapter